• Skip to main content

 USDA Certified Biobased Product: A biobased product that has met the BioPreferred® Program’s criteria to display the USDA Certified Biobased Product certification mark.

 Back to our question: what are bio-based chemicals?
 Bio-based chemicals derived from plants.
-Traditional chemicals are petroleum-derived called petrochemicals.
+Traditional chemicals are petroleum-derived called petrochemicals

 From the USDA, “Bio-based products are derived from plants and other renewable agricultural, marine, and forestry materials and provide an alternative to conventional petroleum-derived products.
 Bio-based products include diverse categories such as lubricants, cleaning products, inks, fertilizers, and bioplastics.”